espressif/esp-idf/examples/protocols/esp_local_ctrl/README.md

 See the `esp_local_ctrl` component documentation for details.

-Before using the example, run `make menuconfig` (or `idf.py menuconfig` if using CMake build system) to configure Wi-Fi or Ethernet.
+Before using the example, run `idf.py menuconfig` (or `idf.py menuconfig` if using CMake build system) to configure Wi-Fi or Ethernet.
 See "Establishing Wi-Fi or Ethernet Connection" section in [examples/protocols/README.md](../README.md) for more details.

 ## Client Side Implementation